emberjs/rfcs/text/0000-basic-template-helpers.md

 ## Alternatives

-An alternative path would be to include `ember-truth-helpers` in the default blueprint for apps an addons.
+An alternative path would be to include `ember-truth-helpers` in the default blueprint for apps and addons.
+However, this alternative loses strength due to the fact that it is not possible to implement short circuiting helpers in Ember's userspace.

 ## Unresolved questions